-5 must see summer spots in Jersey
+5 must-see summer spots in Jersey

-This beach is set on the south-western part of the island.
+This beach is set on the southwestern part of the island.
 This is a very eye-catching spot to spend your summer day.
 With its light blue waters, the beach is a perfect place when you want to have a tranquil escape from the hassle of a busy life.

-With its sandy beach, topped by pebbles at the entrance, this area delivers its charm both in high and low tide.
+With its sandy beach, topped by pebbles at the entrance, this area delivers its charm both in high and low tides.
 It can be accessed only by steep stairs and a path from the top car park.
 This makes a unique site to enjoy on a summer’s day and a great spot for some beautiful Instagram photos.